Brunswick, Maine: Geography

-According to the United States Census Bureau, the town has a total area of 54.34 sqmi, of which 46.73 sqmi is land and 7.61 sqmi is water.
-Brunswick is located at the north end of Casco Bay, as well as the head of tide and head of navigation on the Androscoggin River.
+According to the United States Census Bureau, the town has an area of 54.34 sqmi, of which 46.73 sqmi is land and 7.61 sqmi is water.
+Brunswick is at the north end of Casco Bay, as well as the head of tide and head of navigation on the Androscoggin River.
 It is the easternmost town in Cumberland County.